Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Emergent vector transport coefficients in tilted Dirac system:

-One striking aspect of the transport of heat and electric currents in tilted Dirac cone systems is the appearance of new transport coefficients, $\beta^i$ and $\gamma^i$ which are given by equations~\eqref{betai.eqn} and~\eqref{gammai.eqn}, respectively.
-These {\em vector} transport coefficients (as opposed to tensor transport coefficients) relate the temporal gradients of electrochemical potential and temperature to electric and heat currents.
-As can be seen from Eqns.~\eqref{betai.eqn} and~\eqref{gammai.eqn}, at the present order of calculations, these are frequency independent and are furthermore proportional to the only available vector, namely $\zeta^i$.
-The fact that these vector transport coefficients are given by product of $\sigma_Q$ and $\zeta^i$, means that these coefficients quantifying the conversion of temporal gradients to electric and heat currents are essentially determined by the ability $\sigma_Q$ of the material to conduct (electricity).
-In the absence of tilt in normal conductors, since the vector $\zeta^i$ is zero, there will be no preferred dirction in the space, and therefore the vector transport coefficients $\gamma^i$ and $\beta^i$ remain inert.
-In tilted Dirac materials, these vector transport coefficients find a unique opportunity to become active and play a significant role.
-Generally, there can be materials with odd number of Dirac valleys~\cite{Yang2014}.
-But quite often, the Dirac cones come in pairs.
-This has to do with Fermion doubling problem according to which, putting a Dirac theory on a (hypercubic) lattice doubles the number of Dirac fermions~\cite{Semenoff}.
+Generally, there can be materials with odd number of Dirac valleys~\cite{Yang2014}, \hlt{such as those on the surface of crystalline topological insulators~\cite{Schnyder2017Tilted}. } But quite often, the Dirac cones come in pairs.
+This has to do with fermion doubling problem according to which, putting a Dirac theory on a (hypercubic) lattice \hlt{leads to doubling of} the number of Dirac fermions~\cite{Semenoff}.
 In the former case where the number of Dirac nodes is odd, there is no challenge and the vector transport coefficients are already active.
-But the later case corresponding to lattices on which Fermion doubling occures, requires some discussion: If the material is inversion symmetric, its two valleys come with tilt parameters $\bs\zeta_\pm=\pm\bs\zeta$~\cite{Tohid2019Spacetime}.
-Since the number of Dirac valleys is even, the currents from the two valleys cancel each other.
-Therefore, despite that the $\beta^i$ and $\gamma^i$ transport coefficients for a single valley are active, for the whole mateirial hosting even number of valleys they cancel each other's effect in an {\em infinite} system.
-However, if the materials lacks an inversion center such that $\bs\zeta_++\bs\zeta_-$ becomes non-zero, then a net electric (heat) current enabled by the coefficient $\beta^i$ ($\gamma^i$) can flow in response to temporal gradient of temperature (or electrochemical potential if one wishes to make it depend on time).
-Therefore one possible rout to realization of the present effect is to search for a tilted Dirac cone in a material without inversion center.
+But the later case corresponding to lattices on which Fermion doubling occurs, requires some discussion: If the material is \hlt{either} inversion symmetric \hlt{or time-reversal symmetric, requiring the invariance of the $ds^2=-dt^2+(d\vec r-\bs\zeta dt)^2$ under $\vec r\to -\vec r$ or $t \to -t$ imposes a constraint on the tilt parameter of the two valleys: } $\bs\zeta_\pm=\pm\bs\zeta$~\cite{Tohid2019Spacetime}.
+When the number of Dirac valleys is even, \hlt{and the effects in Eqs.~\eqref{betai.eqn} and~\eqref{gammai.eqn} are odd functions of $\bs\zeta$,} the \hlt{bulk} currents from the two valleys cancel each other.
+Therefore, despite that the $\beta^i$ and $\gamma^i$ transport coefficients for a single valley are active, for the whole material hosting an even number of valleys they cancel each other's effect in an {\em infinite} system.
+However, if the materials lack \hlt{either an} inversion center \hlt{or the time reversal symmetry (e.g.by placing it on a magnetic substrate)} such that $\bs\zeta_++\bs\zeta_-$ becomes non-zero, then a net electric (heat) current enabled by the coefficient $\beta^i$ ($\gamma^i$) can flow in response to temporal gradients of temperature.
+Therefore, one possible rout to realization of the present effect is to search for a tilted Dirac cone in a material without inversion center.